 The Washington Model Organization of American States (WMOAS) is a five-day student conference held in Washington D.C.
 Students conduct simulated debates over the OAS’s major issues, and prepare, propose, and ultimately pass resolutions addressing those issues.
 Universities from around the globe are assigned a country to represent, and have several weeks to prepare their agendas.
 The overall goal of the Model OAS is to educate students about foreign policy, negotiation, and diplomacy, and to empower them to consider internationally focused opportunities.

-Annual participation in Model OAS has become a central and very popular component of the International Area Studies program.
-To prepare for the simulation, student delegates take a term-length course on the OAS with Dr. Maria delaluz Matus-Mendoza.
+Annual participation in Model OAS has become a central and very popular component of the Global Studies program.
+To prepare for the simulation, student delegates take a term-length course on the OAS with Maria delaluz Matus-Mendoza, PhD.
 The course addresses the structure and purpose of the OAS as well as the problems, current political situation, and diplomatic positions of the country they will represent.
 Students learn parliamentary procedures, prepare and debate resolutions, and study the diplomatic documents provided by the OAS.
 The program offers hands-on experience in lobbying and political negotiation, and examines the difficulties encountered in resolving international problems.

 For questions regarding this opportunity, please contact Kate Hughes at firstname.lastname@example.org.

-NMUN has annual conferences in Washington DC, Europe, Latin America and its headquarters in New York.
+NMUN has annual conferences in Washington D.C., Boston, Europe, Latin America and at headquarters in New York.
 Though the NMUN strives to achieve many goals, its main purpose is to prepare and nurture our future leaders to be globally responsible citizens.